 Note: The example uses Weblate Client, which will need configuration (API keys) to be able to control Weblate remotely.
-You can also achieve this using any HTTP client instead of wlc, eg. curl, see Weblate's Web API.
+You can achieve same using any HTTP client instead of wlc, eg. curl, see Weblate's Web API.

 Automatically receiving changes from GitHub